-- Experiencing new symptoms that you are not familiar with? - Use your flare up skills for at least two weeks but your symptoms are continuing to worsen? - Are you experiencing other new changes in your health, for example, unexplained weight loss, fever or temperature, changes in bladder or bowel control, significant weakness - Have you experienced a new injury or trauma that caused the symptoms to worsen e.g. a fall or car accident?
+- New symptoms that you are not familiar with? - Experiencing new changes in your health, e.g. Unexplained weight loss, fever or temperature, changes in bladder or bowel control, significant weakness - New injury or trauma that caused existing symptoms to worsen, &/or New symptoms e.g. a fall or car accident? - 2.
+Using flare up skills for at least two weeks and your symptoms are continuing to worsen?